sushant097/100Days__DataScience/README.md

 # Day 19: **Selecting best model for the given dataset**

-This question evaluates the understanding of model selection, validation techniques, and performance metrics.
-There is not specific answer to this question.
 Selecting the best model involves several key steps:

 1. **Define the Objective:**
    - Understand the problem (classification, regression, etc.).